 With its help, you’ll be able to quickly build and customize a service request form for your website without any technical knowledge.
 In this post, we’ll show you exactly how to do it.
 Plus, we’ll provide a few tips to help you get the most of the form.

 If you like the service request form above, you can quickly add it to your website using this same template.
 Hit the See live preview button to start, and follow the instructions.
-Before publishing the form on your website, you’ll be able to edit the copy, add and delete fields.
+Before publishing the form on your website, you’ll be able to edit the copy, add and delete fields if you want to.

 If you’d prefer to build a service request form from scratch, here is how to do that in 5 simple steps:

-- Select the desired webpage position of your form (we recommend that you go for a panel), then pick a template.
-Proceed to Choose & customize in the top right corner to move to the following step.
+Select the desired webpage position of your form (we recommend that you go for a panel), then pick a template.
+Next, hit that Continue → button in the top right corner to move to the following step.

-- Next, you may want to edit the copy, add or delete some fields, and adjust the design to make the form match your website.
+You may want to edit the copy, add or delete some fields, and adjust the design to make your service request form match the website.
 These settings are located in the Appearance and Content tabs.

 And that’s about it.
 These have been the service request form building essentials.